Major Residential Alteration and Addition Permit Requirements

 Dust suppression requirements

-Please note that certain State and federal regulations apply to asbestos and lead-based paint in residential remodel projects.
-The Toxic Substances Control Act and 40 CFR 745 regulate lead-based paint for residential property renovations, repairs and painting projects that disturb lead-based paint in pre-1978 homes and requires that any such work be performed by a Certified Renovator working for a Certified Firm and that work practice standards be implemented to prevent lead contamination.
+State and federal regulations apply to asbestos and lead-based paint in residential remodel projects.
+The Toxic Substances Control Act and 40 CFR 745 regulate lead-based paint for residential property renovations, repairs, and painting projects that disturb lead-based paint in pre-1978 homes and requires that any such work be performed by a Certified Renovator working for a Certified Firm and that work practice standards be implemented to prevent lead contamination.
 OAR 340-248 governs asbestos abatement, handling, and disposal requirements in residential projects, including remodels.

-Asbestos-containing waste must be disposed of in accordance with these laws and regulations.
-In addition, asbestos and lead based paint are toxic substances and potential airborne contaminants that need to be properly contained to protect the safety of the workers on your job site.
-As such, OSHA has additional, and often more strict, regulations governing safety for employees working with asbestos and lead-based paint on residential remodel projects.
+Asbestos-containing waste must be disposed of following these laws and regulations.
+In addition, asbestos and lead-based paint are toxic substances and potential airborne contaminants that need to be properly contained to protect the safety of the workers on your job site.
+As such, OSHA has additional and often more strict regulations governing safety for employees working with asbestos and lead-based paint on residential remodel projects.
 The State of Oregon requires that, if your home has lead-based paint or asbestos, it must be remediated for the safety of your workers on site and the surrounding neighbors.
 Please familiarize yourself with the requirements cited above.

 Application requirements depend on the work you are doing: